queryverse/Lyra.jl/README.md

 This package provides Julia integration for the [Lyra](https://github.com/vega/lyra) Visualization Design Environment.

+NOTE THAT THIS PACKAGE CURRENTLY USES A VERY EXPERIMENTAL AND UNSTABLE BUILD OF LYRA AND IS NOT READY FOR REAL USE.

 ## Getting Started

 Lyra.jl is an interactive environment that enables custom visualization design without writing any code.